 4. Asking questions

 Analytical reading requires the reader to ask the right questions and do so throughout the entire book.
-But the essence of active reading is asking for basic questions to the book you’re reading.
+But the essence of active reading is asking basic questions about the book you’re reading.
 What is being said in detail, and how is the book whole or part?
 While that is part of the difficulty of reading?
 You need to answer the questions you ask.
 Asking these questions is part of your duty as a story reader.

 This is where the difference lies between the demanding and the undermanning reader.
-These also apply to anything worth reading, from a book to an article reading.
+These also apply to anything worth reading, from a book to an article.
 While you are thinking about these questions and seeking the right answers in the process is part of the difficulty of knowing how to read.
 A demanding reader can use some methods to make a book their own by picking an author’s work.

 5. Discover the story

 There are many different ways to do this.
 One of the techniques is intelligently marking or annotating your book.
 Analytical reading has rules and a structure.
 Picking up a book and reading it from page one doesn’t cut it for analytical reading.
 If you do that, you’re not truly grasping the book’s contents.
 It doesn’t necessarily apply to books that you read for entertainment.
 Books for entertainment can be read without going into full analytical reading mode, although they have their own rules.

 - You need to know the genre of the book as well as the setting and type of content.